Vintage bathtub with gold faucet in front of exposed brick wall and wooden beam.

 The tragic tale of Prince Arthur is rife with 'what-ifs'.
 Similarly, with its medley of eras and influences, the prince's suite speaks of a life started in earnest but never quite lived.

-The stately furnishings, too, hint at the king that could have been.
+The stately furnishings, chosen by designer Paula Crump, hint at the king that could have been.
 Take the bed, resplendent in rich, earthy green and guarded by four proud posts.
 And the elegant sofa, which takes pride of place before the imposing panelled hearth.
-But the most regal feature of all is the large banqueting table, where Arthur might have enjoyed hearty feasts with his nearest and dearest.
-He never had the chance, but you can.